Canadian Horticultural Therapy Association

 The CHTA provides both its members and the general public with access to a comprehensive guide, the CHTA HT Core Skills and Knowledge document, which summarizes the topics recommended for curricula for courses and workshops that focus on TH and HT.

 This document was recently revised.
 Please make a careful review of its content when considering a course or workshop in TH or HT.
 Check to see if it addresses a topic or subject listed, with coverage appropriate to the duration of the course or workshop.

 Education service providers are also encouraged to become familiar with the CHTA HT Core Skills and Knowledge document, to ensure that the content for a TH or HT education program focuses on subjects listed.

-Further information about education programs and service providers that are members of the CHTA can be found on the Education page.
+Further information about education programs and service providers that are members of the CHTA can be found in the Education section.

 CHTA members can obtain the Guidelines to Voluntary Professional Registration, which provides specific details about the documentation requirements for education programs.
 Voluntary Professional Registration is a CHTA member benefit.
-A copy of the registration guidelines is available to CHTA members from the CHTA’s administrative assistant, Nancy Poplata, at email@example.com.
+A copy of the registration guidelines is available to CHTA members from the CHTA's administrative assistant, Tara Batho, at email@example.com